Starfield

 Don't make every weapon drop with a mod

-make decisions a more collaborative process
+Make decisions a more collaborative process

-When I joined the weapons team, I rushed into massive overhauls and proposals too quickly, dropping them out of nowhere on the team in our weekly meetings.
+At first, I rushed into massive overhauls and proposals, dropping them out of nowhere on the team in our weekly meetings.
 I needed to approach these topics more gently and not expect people to just jump onboard with whatever I wanted to do because I was the only designer.
-It was much easier to get people interested when they were also involved in the process, so I set out to make the weapons team highly collaborative.
-Everyone working on weapons was encouraged to voice their opinions on design, which not only solved many issues we had but made the work more fun.
+It became much easier to get people interested when they were involved in the whole process, so I set out to make the weapons team highly collaborative.

 Reception